 Silver Chips Online is an independent student newspaper of Montgomery Blair High School (www.mbhs.edu) in Silver Spring, Maryland.
-Silver Chips Online is run entirely by students and works closely with print counterpart Silver Chips.
+Silver Chips Online is run entirely by students and works closely with its print counterpart Silver Chips.
 Silver Chips Online, Silver Chips and individual staff members have won numerous awards, many of them at the national level.
 Student editors make all content decisions.
 Silver Chips Online is a forum for community expression.
 For more information on our writers and other staff, please visit our staff page.

 Silver Chips Online (SCO) is dedicated to representing, defending, informing and entertaining the Blair community.
 SCO publishes all newsworthy stories that pertain to the Blair community as well as seeks letters to the editor.
 SCO provides a forum for student expression and strives to represent Blair's vast diversity in the content of its paper.